5.3 Time Dilation

 If the rest energies of a proton and a neutron (the two constituents of nuclei) are 938.3 and 939.6 MeV, respectively, what is the difference in their mass in kilograms?

 The Big Bang that began the universe is estimated to have released of energy.
 How many stars could half this energy create, assuming the average star’s mass is ?

 A supernova explosion of a star produces of energy. (a) How many kilograms of mass are converted to energy in the explosion? (b) What is the ratio of mass destroyed to the original mass of the star?

-(a) Using data from Potential Energy of a System, calculate the mass converted to energy by the fission of 1.00 kg of uranium. (b) What is the ratio of mass destroyed to the original mass,
+(a) Using data from this table, calculate the mass converted to energy by the fission of 1.00 kg of uranium. (b) What is the ratio of mass destroyed to the original mass,

 There is approximately of energy available from fusion of hydrogen in the world’s oceans. (a) If of this energy were utilized, what would be the decrease in mass of the oceans (ignoring the loss of mass from the leftover oxygen)? (b) How great a volume of water does this correspond to? (c) Comment on whether this is a significant fraction of the total mass of the oceans.

 A muon has a rest mass energy of 105.7 MeV, and it decays into an electron and a massless particle. (a) If all the lost mass is converted into the electron’s kinetic energy, find for the electron. (b) What is the electron’s velocity?

 A -meson is a particle that decays into a muon and a massless particle.
 The -meson has a rest mass energy of 139.6 MeV, and the muon has a rest mass energy of 105.7 MeV.
 Suppose the -meson is at rest and all of the missing mass goes into the muon’s kinetic energy.
 How fast will the muon move?